 The Blockchain & Enhanced security

 By storing data across its network, the blockchain eliminates the risks that come with holding data centralized.

 Its network lacks centralized points of vulnerability that computer hackers can exploit.
 Today’s internet has security problems that are familiar to everyone.
 We all rely on the “username/password” system to protect our identity and assets online.
 On the other hand blockchain, security methods use encryption technology.

 The basis for this is the so-called public and private “keys”.
 A “public key” (a long, randomly-generated string of numbers) is a users’ address on the blockchain.
-Bitcoins sent across the network gets recorded as belonging to that address.
+Bitcoins sent across the network get recorded as belonging to that address.
 The “private key” is like a password that gives its owner access to their Bitcoin or other digital assets.
 Store your data on the blockchain and it is incorruptible.
-This is true, although protecting your digital assets will also require safeguarding of your private key by printing it out, creating a paper wallet.
+This is true, although protecting your digital assets will also require the safeguarding of your private key by printing it out, creating a paper wallet.